 | Investment | TT$250K+ annually |

-When referring to client scale or engagement size in non-Support HQ contexts, use descriptive language: "entry-level," "growth-stage," or "enterprise scope" — not SMP or EMP.
-These product names appear only in: Support HQ sales materials, Support HQ pricing pages, SMP/EMP onboarding documentation, and Support HQ GTM campaigns.
+When referring to client scale or engagement size in non-Support contexts, use descriptive language: "entry-level," "growth-stage," or "enterprise scope" — not SMP or EMP.
+These product names appear only in: Support sales materials, Support pricing pages, SMP/EMP onboarding documentation, and Support GTM campaigns.

 Patch engagements, Clarity-tier project work, Lite/Starter Solution Suite packages.
 Designed for organisations beginning their digital journey or addressing a single defined problem.
 Low commitment, clear output.